Félicien Kabuga: Life as a fugitive

-Arrest
+Arrest and court proceedings

-On 16 May 2020, police arrested Kabuga, now aged 87, in Asnières-sur-Seine, near Paris, France; he had spent 26 years as a fugitive.
-French authorities have expressed desire to see him tried for crimes against humanity committed against the Tutsis of Rwanda.
+On 16 May 2020, police arrested Kabuga, aged 87, in Asnières-sur-Seine, near Paris, France; he had spent 26 years as a fugitive.
+French authorities expressed a desire to see him tried for crimes against humanity committed against the Tutsis of Rwanda.
 He was arrested by French police as the result of a joint investigation with the IRMCT Office of the Prosecutor, assisted by Interpol and law enforcement agencies in Rwanda, Belgium, and the United States.
 On 27 May, Kabuga denied the charges, but was denied bail.

 On 3 June and then on 30 September 2020, French justice system approved the handover of Kabuga to the IRMCT.
 On 26 October 2020, he was transferred from France to the custody of the IRMCT branch in The Hague.
-He has pleaded not guilty.
+He pleaded not guilty.

-In March 2023, Kabuga's trial was suspended to assess claims by his attorneys that he suffers from dementia and is not mentally competent to stand trial.
+In March 2023, Kabuga's trial was suspended to assess claims by his lawyers that he suffered from dementia and was not mentally competent to stand trial.
 The court announced that it had received an independent medical report regarding Kabuga's mental fitness and would be holding further hearings over the coming weeks.
+Several psychiatrists subsequently testified that Kabuga suffered from both vascular dementia and Alzheimer's disease and was not fit to stand trial.

+On 7 June 2023, judges at a United Nations war crimes court in The Hague ruled Kabuga unfit to stand trial.
+According to the judges, Kabuga was "no longer capable of meaningful participation in his trial".
+This is based on his medical records and reports from staff who cared for him.
+The court suggested the judges adopt an alternative procedure that resembles a trial as closely as possible but without the possibility of a conviction.

+Kabuga remains in detention as of 2025, despite the court ordering him to be released.
+Only Rwanda has offered to take him in, and Kabuga rejects repatriation to Rwanda as unsafe.